Carl-Henric/MS2_Guardians_Pairs_Game/TESTING.md

 _Bugs_

 There are some minor issues encountered with the current version of the site:
- - on clicking the mute button for the first time afer loading the website, the image appears to flicker.
+ - On clicking the mute button for the first time afer loading the website, the image appears to flicker.
- - on changing to a landscape display on iPhones, the memory game section appears to be "pushed" towards the bottom of the screen instead of being centered vertically.
+ - On changing to a landscape display on iPhones, the memory game section appears to be "pushed" towards the bottom of the screen instead of being centered vertically.

 These were not deemed major issues in terms of the functionality of the website, and due to time constraints, were left to be resolved at a later date.